Investing 101: A Beginner’s Guide to Building Wealth

 “Most pros fail to beat the market long-term.
 Why try when you can own it with an index fund?”

-Essential Terms for Index Fund Investing 101
+Essential Terms (Index Fund Investing 101)

 Expense Ratio Explained

 The expense ratio is the annual fee you pay, shown as a percentage.
 A 0.05% ratio costs $5 yearly per $10,000 invested.
-Low ratios (under 0.10%) keep more money growing for you.
+Lower is better (under 0.10% is great).

 Diversification Defined